Better For You

 Making the Healthier Choice the Preferred Choice

 New Year’s resolutions are nothing new.
 In fact, they’ve been around for almost as long as modern human civilization.
+Many of these resolutions focus on becoming healthier in the year ahead.

 In their current iteration, the “new year, new you” concept is usually all about health.
-In a recent survey from Statista, ”eating healthier” (19%), “exercising more” (17%), and “losing weight” (15%) made up three of the top four resolutions of respondents.
+A recent survey from Statista, ”eating healthier” (19%), “exercising more” (17%), and “losing weight” (15%) made up three of the top four resolutions of respondents.
 Only “saving more money” (21%) had more, but considering the state of the global economy, this is more than understandable.

 While in the past, this may have been seen as an issue of excess and sedentary lifestyles that primarily impacted developed countries, nations in the global south and other developing economies are seeing some of the sharpest increases in obesity rates since the turn of the century.